 - Invincible Minor Minion: A sumo fighter that appears in stage 3 in unreachable parts of the floor, shoots some fireballs from his hands and disappears when all the other monsters in the floor are defeated.
 It can't be hit, so it is unclear if it's actually invincible.

-- Actually you can use a frozen enemy to allow yourself to reach the unrecheable platform and hit the sumo enemy a few times.
-It will then dissapear and leave a japanese-card-thingy that can be collected for points.
+- Actually you can use a frozen enemy to allow yourself to reach the unreachable platform and hit the sumo enemy a few times.
+It will then dissapear and leave a Japanese-card-thingy that can be collected for points.

 - Lightning Can Do Anything: The intro of the Amiga version shows that the Snow Bros were regular snowmen brought to life by a bolt of lightning.